rticommunity/rticonnextdds-usecases-act/MULTI_PLATFORM.md

 - Experiment with stopping/starting individual routers
 - Use RemoteAdmin to pause/resume routes
-- Monitor with RTI Admin Console or RTI Monitor
+- Monitor with RTI Admin Console
 - Add more platforms using the scaling instructions
 - Modify QoS profiles to test different reliability settings